aio-libs/aiozmq/docs/rpc.rst

 from :mod:`datetime` *from-the-box*
 (:ref:`predefined translators <aiozmq-rpc-predifined-translators>`).

-If you need to transfer a custom object via RPC you should to register **translator** at both server and client side.
-Say, you need to pass instances of your custom class ``Point`` via RPC.
+If you need to transfer a custom object via RPC you should register **translator** at both server and client side.
+Say, you need to pass the instances of your custom class ``Point`` via RPC.
 There is an example::